ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 # RNA-SEQ Differential Gene Expression Analysis of COVID-19 Infected Pancreas Cells

-This repository comprises a general workflow for Differential Gene Expression using RNA Sequencing data.
+This repository comprises a general workflow for Differential Gene Expression using RNA Sequencing data using HISAT2 and DeSeq2.

 The dataset used in this workflow is GSE159717 (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE159717) which can be downloaded from Gene Expression Omnibus (GEO).